faizakram/FlyWay-Multitenancy/README.md

 Spring Boot Multitenacy Project Example

-You just need to define your tenent here.
+You just need to define your tenent here and also create database first.
 ```
 tenants:
   datasources: